PyWorkflowApp/visual-programming/README.md

 that may cause the front-end container to exit with code 0.
 If this happens, you can add `-e CI=true` to the `docker-run` command above for the front-end.

-To compose and run the entire application container, from the root of the application:
-- `docker-compose up`

-You can then kill the container gracefully with:
-- `docker-compose down`

-NOTE: For development, change ./front-end/package.json from "proxy": "http://back-end:8000" to "http://localhost:8000" to work.
+NOTE: For development outside of Docker, change ./front-end/package.json from "proxy": "http://back-end:8000" to "http://localhost:8000" to work.

 ## Serve locally